gialev/gialev.github.io/content/publication/selenius-2024/index.md

 - Gianluca Levi
 date: '2024-01-01'
 publishDate: '2024-02-02T14:14:57.334688Z'
-publication_types: ["article"]
+publication_types:
+- article-journal
-publication: '*Submitted to Journal of Chemical Theory and Computation*'
+publication: '*Journal of Chemical Theory and Computation (accepted)*'
 doi: 10.48550/arXiv.2311.01604
 abstract: A strategy is presented for variational orbital optimization in time-independent calculations of excited electronic states.
 The approach involves minimizing the